 The Members or the Board may remove a Director before completion of the Director’s term of office pursuant to the following provisions.

 Removal by the Members.

-Directors may be removed only for gross negligence, violation of local, state, provincial, or federal laws, gross misconduct, or failure to meet the fiduciary obligations of Directors.
+Directors may be removed by the Members only for gross negligence, violation of local, state, provincial, or federal laws, gross misconduct, or failure to meet the duties of Directors as described in Section 6.8.

-Removal of a Director will be by a vote of a majority of all the Members, not just those Members voting, in addition to a majority vote from at least three of the five Classes.
-Removal may only take place at a meeting called for that purpose by notice provided in accordance with the notice requirements for Member meetings.
-A vote to consider removal of a Director will occur based on submission to the Secretary of a petition for such a vote signed by the Member Representatives of at least 20 percent of the Members in three of the five Classes.
+Removal of a Director by the Members will be by a vote of a majority of (1) all the Members, not just those Members voting, and (2) a majority of the Classes (with each Class having a majority vote from all the Members of that Class, not just those Members voting).
+Removal may only take place at a Special Meeting of the Members called for that purpose by notice provided in accordance with the notice requirements for Member meetings.
+A vote to consider removal of a Director will occur based on submission to the Secretary of a petition for such a vote signed by the Member Representatives of at least 20 percent of the Members from a majority of the Classes.

 Removal by the Board.
-The Board may remove any Director for gross negligence; violation of local, state, provincial, or federal laws; gross misconduct; or failure to meet the fiduciary obligations of Directors.
+The Board may remove any Director for gross negligence; violation of local, state, provincial, or federal laws; gross misconduct; or failure to meet the duties of Directors as described in Section 6.8.
 Such removal will only occur upon the affirmative vote of not less than six (6) Directors.

 Resignation